 In this section

-BTEC Level 3 RQF National Extended Diploma with profile DMM.
+RQF Pearson BTEC Level 3 National Extended Diploma / OCR Cambridge Technical Level 3 Extended Diploma (2016 Suite)(relevant science based BTEC).
 Applicants must also meet the GCSE science requirements for the course.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard (provided subject requirements are met).
 Examples of combinations include: